-The controller connects to the diskette drives through a single 40-pin cable on the system board.
+The diskette-drive controller is on the system board.
+The controller connects to the diskette drives through a 34-pin cable connector (the connector on the system board is a 40-pin cable-connector).
 Signals and voltages are supplied through the diskette-drive cable that plugs into the connector.
-These signals and voltages can operate two 3.5-inch diskette drives and one 5.25-inch drive.
+These signals and voltages can operate a maximum of three devices.

-IBM PS/2 Model 95 XP 486 HMR Keyboard Connector and Pointing-Device Connector
+Keyboard Connector and Pointing Device Connector

-1.2.8 Keyboard Connector and Pointing-Device Connector
+1.2.8 Keyboard Connector and Pointing Device Connector

-The two 6-pin connectors on the rear of the system board are for a keyboard and a pointing device (mouse).
-The keyboard connector is marked with a small keyboard figure molded into the back panel; the unmarked connector is for a pointing device.
-The interface logic is the same for both.
+The two 6-pin connectors in the rear of the system board are for a keyboard and a pointing device (mouse).
+The keyboard connector is marked on the back panel of the system unit with a small keyboard.
+The pointing device connector is marked with a mouse symbol.
+The interface logic is the same for both and they are interchangeable.

-IBM PS/2 Model 95 XP 486 HMR System Memory
+IBM PS/2 Model 90 XP 486 HMR System Memory